18 Apr The Definitive Corporate Event Planning Checklist

-Next would be securing the contract with the hotel.
-There are many clauses to negotiate to help lessen the liability and overall risk.
-Such clauses include attrition, cancellation fees, food and beverage, indemnification, mitigation, force majeure, security among others.
-This part of the process can be challenging at best so it’s important to work with a professional who understands the nuances of contracting.
+Next comes securing the contract with the hotel.
+There are many clauses to negotiate to help lessen liability and overall risk.
+Such clauses include attrition, cancellation fees, food and beverage minimums, indemnification, mitigation, force majeure, and no-walk, among others.
+This part of the process can be challenging at best, so it’s beneficial to work with a professional who understands the nuances of contracting.

-With more diverse tastes, dietary restrictions/preferences, and healthier food options, the planning of food functions has become more complex and overall costs have increased.
-Yet, the relationship of food and beverage to the program is a crucial part of the event’s overall success.
+With diverse tastes and dietary restrictions, food and beverage considerations have become complex, and overall costs have increased.
+Yet the relationship between food and beverage and the program is critical for the event’s overall success.

 - Number of food functions

-- Type of function (e.g. board meeting, lunch/dinner with program, grab-n-go, etc.)
+- Type of function (e.g., reception, seated lunch/dinner with program, board meeting, lunch, grab-n-go, etc.)

 - Number of meals

 - Breaks or snacks